 Can buyers return items on Vinted?

-I’ve so far not experienced any requests for returns, but buyers can only return items they don’t like or they don’t fit if the sellers agrees to a refund.
+I’ve so far not experienced any requests for returns, but buyers can only return items they don’t like or they don’t fit if the seller agrees to a refund.
 To avoid return requests, make sure you take good clear photos, a decent description.
 It’s also good if there’s any damage to mention it and show a photo.
 I have sold a jacket with a white mark on, and there were no quibbles – because I’d show it on a photo and mentioned it in the description.

 What’s the feedback like on Vinted?